 James is, to his shame, a Liverpool fan without any sort of convincing accent or a season ticket, who grew up with childhood heroes both called Michael: Owen and Vaughan.
 Due to lack of talent, his own sporting endeavours have been limited to playing in goal during the winter and grinding out runs at the top of the 3rd XI batting order in the summer.

-Listen to James every weekday, as he joins Brian 'The Pitbull' Moore from 3pm-7pm - The Brian Moore Show on Love Sport Radio
+Listen to James as he joins Brian 'The Pitbull' Moore every weekday from 3pm until 7pm on The Brian Moore Show.